timlabs/uscode/United States Code/TITLE 28-JUDICIARY AND JUDICIAL PROCEDURE/PART I-ORGANIZATION OF COURTS/CHAPTER 17-RESIGNATION AND RETIREMENT OF JUSTICES AND JUDGES.md

 * (g) Except as provided in subsection (c), a judge or magistrate judge recalled under this section who retired under the applicable provisions of title 5 shall be considered to be a reemployed annuitant under chapter 83 or chapter 84, as the case may be, of title 5.

-* (h) The Judicial Conference of the United States may promulgate regulations to implement this section.
+* (h) The Judicial Conference of the United States shall promulgate regulations to implement this section.

 ### §376.
 Annuities for survivors of certain judicial officials of the United States
 * (a) For the purposes of this section—